mpearcy13/2021IoTIntro/README.md

 2. Click on Security
 3. Open Certificate
 4. From the action menu, choose **Activate**

+## Update Project and load your ESP32
+1. Open the Project in Visual Studio
+2. Open secrets.h
+3. Update the "DEVICE_NAME" to match the Thing created above.
+4. Update the "WIFI_SSID"
+5. Update the "WIFI_PASSWORD"
+6. Update the "AWS_IOT_ENDPOINT" (Available from IoT Core console under settings)
+7. Copy the certificate for the device and copy to "certificate_pem_crt".
+Add **\n\** to each line and **\n** to the last line.
+8. Copy the private key to "private_pem_key".
+Add **\n\** to each line and **\n** to the last line.
+9. [OPTIONAL] in main.cpp change the "LED_PIN" to 2 if using the onboard ESP32 LED instead of an extneral LED.
+10. Connect the ESP32 to the USB port on your system.
+11. Click the PlatformIO Upload button ➡️ on the bottom bar.
+12. Then client the PlatformIO Serial Monitor button 🔌 to view the serial output for the ESP32.

 ## Testing
 Open **MQTT Test** and send the following messages: